PCOS & Metabolic Health

 PCOS Management During IVF: Prioritizing Patient Safety

 Women with PCOS possess a high antral follicle count.
 Therefore, they face an elevated risk of developing Ovarian Hyperstimulation Syndrome (OHSS) during conventional IVF cycles.
-To eliminate this risk completely, Dr. Abha Majumdar pioneered strict safety protocols at our center:
+To eliminate this risk completely, Dr. Abha Majumdar pioneered strict safety protocols at our centre:

 1. GnRH Antagonist Protocol: We exclusively utilize antagonist protocols for ovarian stimulation.
 This strategy allows us to avoid traditional long protocols that can over-stimulate sensitive ovaries.